-This event is hosted through Georgetown University’s Conversations in Global Health class, which invites global health professionals to Georgetown’s campus to engage in discussions regarding their career paths and expertise.
+This event was hosted through Georgetown University’s Conversations in Global Health class, which invites global health professionals to Georgetown’s campus to engage in discussions regarding their career paths and expertise.
 John Monahan guides the structured conversation, and the discussion is open to all Georgetown University faculty, students, and staff.

 Dr. Eric Goosby is a distinguished professor of medicine at the University of California, San Francisco.
 He previously served as the UN Secretary-General’s Special Envoy on Tuberculosis until 2019 and the U.S. Global AIDS Coordinator under President Obama.
 He is also a member of President Biden’s Coronavirus Task Force and an affiliate of Georgetown’s Center for Innovation in Global Health.